-NJWeedman has been one of the few open gray market operators who has expressed hesitancy about applying for a license in the developing regulated market and complying with regulations.
+NJWeedman has been one of the few open gray market operators who was hesitant about applying for a license in the developing regulated market and complying with regulations.

 “I’m arguing for the inclusion of everyone,” he said.
 “I don’t like any of this licensing.”

-“Considering the state’s longtime racial disparity in marijuana arrests which have taken an unfair toll on its minority communities, this current filing against the governor is sure to set a benchmark as all eyes are currently on New Jersey,” said NJWeedman’s attorney John Saykanic.
+“Considering the state’s longtime racial disparity in marijuana arrests which have taken an unfair toll on its minority communities.
+This current filing against the governor is sure to set a benchmark,” said NJWeedman’s attorney John Saykanic.